Hypergeometric $\mathcal D$-modules and exponential sums for reductive groups: Introduction

-To prove the main theorem, in section 1, we first express $\mathrm{Hyp}_{\psi, !}$ in terms of the Deligne-Fourier transform.
-Motivated by this expression, we introduce hypergeometric sheaves over general base under the so called homogeneity condition, using the theory of the Fourier transform over general base developed by Wang (\cite{Wang}).
-Over the field of complex numbers, we also define hypergeometric $\mathcal D$-modules so that the complex hypergeometric sheaves are their solution complexes.
+The paper is organized as follows.
+In section 1, we express the hypergeometric sheaves in terms of the Deligne-Fourier transform.
+Motivated by this expression, we introduce the hypergeometric sheaves over a general base using the theory of the Fourier transform over a general base developed by Wang (\cite{Wang}).
+Over the field of complex numbers, hypergeometric sheaves are the solution complexes of the hypergeometric $\mathcal D$-modules.
 In section 2, we calculate the $\mathcal D$-modules involved in the definition of hypergeometric $\mathcal D$-modules.
-In section 3, under the homogeneity condition, we prove the hypergeometric $\mathcal D$-modules are integrable connections on $\mathbb V^{\mathrm{gen}}$ and we estimate their generic ranks.
-We use information on the hypergeometric $\mathcal D$-modules over the characteristic 0 ground field $K$ to get results for the hypergeometric sheaves over the field $k$ of characteristic $p$.
-Then in section 4, we deduce Theorem \ref{mainthm} for the general case from the homogeneous case.
-In the Appendix, we prove some technical results used in previous sections.
+In section 3, we prove Theorem \ref{thm:hypD}.
+In section 4, we use information on the hypergeometric $\mathcal D$-modules over the characteristic 0 ground field $K$ to get results for the hypergeometric sheaves over the field $k$ of characteristic $p$.
+We deduce Theorem \ref{thm:expsum} from the properties of the hypergeometric sheaves.
+In the Appendix, we prove some technical results used in the paper.

-The formula for the bound of the rank of $\mathrm{Hyp}_{k,!}$ in Theorem \ref{mainthm} relies on the Weyl dimension formula.
-(Confer \cite[4.1 Th\'eor\`eme]{Brion2} or \cite[Theorem 18.8]{Timashev}).
-Such a formula for irreducible representations of a reductive group over a field of characteristic $p$ is unknown.
-This is one of the reason why we work with split reductive groups so that we can use results for characteristic $0$.
-It is an interesting problem to estimate the rank $\mathrm{Hyp}_{k,!}$ constructed from representations of a reductive group over a field of characteristic $p$.